 - 12. Close all waterline drains, tank drain valves, and all faucets to avoid contamination by dirt, insects, or rodents. - 13.
-Reinstall the Water Heater drain plug and close the P-T Relief valve. - 14.
+Reinstall the Water Heater drain plug and close the P-T Relief valve.
+(If your coach is equipped with a tankless water heater, skip step #13 and continue to the next numbered step) - 14.
 Pour about one cup of RV antifreeze down each drain for the galley sink, lavatory sink, and shower/tub.
 This fills the drain trap pipes to prevent holding tank odors from entering the coach during storage.